 - Brachycephalic ocular syndrome – due to the extremely short head shape and consequences on the shape and position of the eyes – causes several eye conditions that lead to chronic irritation and pain.

-- Brachycephalic airway syndrome (breathing problems caused by too small head, too short a muzzle and pinched nostrils)
+- Brachycephalic airway obstructive syndrome (BOAS) (breathing problems caused by too small head, too short a muzzle and pinched nostrils)

 - Poor dentition and overcrowding due to small mouth size